ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 Turns out they liked that: the next day I had a second job offer.
 At a significantly higher salary than my first one.
 Oh, and they wanted to fly me to New York in two weeks for an introduction to the company.
 I still didn’t want to join, but a free trip to New York?
 Sign me up!
 The company's name: Bloomberg

 Bloomberg was a practiced hand at recruiting.
-They had a full two days of events to leave us starry eyed about the company.
+They had a full two days of events to leave us starry eyed about the company (I came thiiiiis close to accepting their offer).
 While there, Vince told me I’d made a great impression by fearlessly asking questions, even when I was stumped.

-Key takeaway: If you have a question, don’t hesitate to ask!
+Since then I’ve stopped hesitating before asking any question in an interview.
+Let your curiosity run free!
+Don’t cage it!
 And as an interviewer, I can attest: sincere interest is always a good sign.

-So what happened to that Bloomberg offer?
-By the time I left New York I was ready to sign it.
-And I would have too if I hadn't later gotten an offer from Microsoft.

 # Tip #4: Keep your skills sharp even when you’re not job hunting